Take Five: April showers earnings and elections - NewsBreak

 It’s been a gloomy year so far for U.S. stocks and for tech firms, and the ongoing results season could make it worse.

-Netflix's share rout after reporting falling subscriber numbers has sparked trepidation about upcoming earnings from Facebook-parent Meta (FB.O), Google-parent Alphabet .
-Apple (AAPL.O) and Amazon (AMZN.O) read more .
+Netflix’s share rout after reporting falling subscriber numbers has sparked trepidation about upcoming earnings from Facebook-parent Meta, Google-parent Alphabet.
+Apple and Amazon.

 This so-called FAANG grouping benefited hugely from the low-rate, work-from-home environment.
 But with interest rates on the rise, their shares have cumulatively lost some $2.5 trillion in market value this year.